ripcdoc/virtualmin-domains-expiry-monitor/README.md

   3. Uncomment the `continuous_loop()` line and comment out the `main()` line then uncomment the continuous loop block to switch to continuous mode (clear instructions are included in the script as to what should be uncommented and what to comment out).
   4. The script will now run continuously, checking for domain and SSL expiration every `CHECK_INTERVAL` seconds.

+> Tip: To test the continuous loop, set a short CHECK_INTERVAL in the .env file (e.g., 60 seconds) to observe how the loop operates in real-time.

 #### To run as a Systemd Service in Continuous Loop Mode

 To set up the script as a systemd service for continuous execution: